-Military Divorce and Separation
+Military Divorce and Retirement Pay

 In a military divorce, there may be up to three separate jurisdictions where one can file for divorce: the legal residence of the military member; the legal residence of the spouse; and the state that the servicemember is stationed in.